xevvvw-103/210-DEMO/README.md

 This application is a game which animal-lovers will like.

-The ultimate goal of this game is helping an obese puppy to lose weight, and a player will be the owner.
+The ultimate goal of this game is helping an obese puppy to lose weight, and the player will be the owner.
 Your choices will determine if the puppy can become healthy again.

 I got the inspiration from a mobile game called *Travel Frog*,